abailly/babel-tower-meets-jvm/slides.md

 - To instill the desire of discovering different programming paradigms
 - To provide introductory materials on those different paradigms
-- To get ouf of our comfort zone
+- To get out of our comfort zone
 - To have fun!

 # Fantom: A Better Java